vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_03_monitor_asc.md

        --workspace-name $WORKSPACE
    ```

-1. Once the provisioning task completes, you can configure the diagnostics settings for your Spring Cloud Service and associate them with the newly created workspace.
+1. Once the provisioning task completes, you can configure the diagnostics settings for your Spring Apps Service and associate them with the newly created workspace.
 To accomplish this, first create a file **logs.json** and save it in the same directory you are running your Azure CLI commands from.

    ```json
    [